 This first location has high quest points of 6 and its threat may fluctuate from just 1 to 5 easily.
 Thrór’s Key will permanently set it to 0 threat and will also relieve you of its travel cost, which has you reveal a copy of the infamous Freezing Cold.
 That was one of the worst cards to reveal in the original quest, since it would permanently put your heroes at risk for stage 3.
 Having some condition removal handy will help a lot if you cannot avoid the treachery or this location.

 - Frozen Silverlode (3 copies)

-This is a crazy shutdown location featuring some beautiful artwork: While it is in the staging area, characters cannot gain willpower.
-This does include any permanent effects like Celebrían’s Stone, and revealing it can easily kill some characters at stage 3, so Strider’s Path is one of the few things that can save them.
-In general, you should try just to travel here as quickly as possible.
+Featuring some beautiful artwork, this is a crazy shutdown location: While it is in the staging area, characters cannot gain willpower.
+This does include any permanent effects like Celebrían’s Stone and revealing it can easily kill some characters at stage 3, so Strider’s Path is one of the few things that can save them.
+In general, you should try to just travel here as quickly as possible.
 That will prevent the Silverlode from hindering you too much.
 Again, Thrór’s Key is awesome, though it will not save your characters if they would die at stage 3.

 The two new treacheries do not have a common mechanical theme, but they are both designed in a fun and intriguing way.

 When you reveal Blinding Blizzard, you add it to the staging area for an undefined amount of time.
 When you would put any progress on the current quest or Snow locations you place them here instead, until there are 5 progress counters on it.
 When it reaches that number of 5, you discard it and you can make progress as before.
 Additionally, while Blinding Blizzard is in the staging area, heroes do not gain resources during the resource phase.